P. K. Radhamani: Personal life

 Her husband C.P.
 Karunan was a lecturer at Malabar Christian College where she also worked.
-The couple had two children, the eldest son Nithin Karun is a doctor at Kozhikode Medical College, and the second son Bipin Karun is a businessman in Kozhikode.
+The couple have two children.
+Their elder son, Nithin Karun, is a doctor at Kozhikode Medical College, and the younger son, Bipin Karun, is a businessman in Kozhikode.
 She currently lives near Malabar Christian College in Kozhikode.

 Awards and honors

 For the translation of Hindi writer Amrita Pritam's autobiography Aksharon Ke Saye into Malayalam as Aksharangalute Nizhalil, Radhamani won the Sahitya Akademi Award for Translation for the year 2023.